testdouble/test_data/README.md

 * Your integration tests are super fast and not getting significantly slower over time

-* Innocuous changes to factories rarely result in unrelated test failures that (rather than indicating a bug in the production code) instead require that each of those tests be updated to get back to a passing state
+* Innocuous changes to factories rarely result in unrelated test failures that, rather than indicating a bug in the production code, instead require that each of those tests be analyzed & updated to get them passing again

-* The number of associated records generated between your most-used, default factories are representative of production data, as opposed to just generating a sprawling hierarchy of models that orders "one of everything" from the menu.
+* The number of associated records generated between your most-used factories are representative of production data, as opposed to generating a sprawling hierarchy of models that orders "one of everything" from the menu.

+* Your default factories generate models that resemble real records created by your production application, as opposed to representing the sum-of-all-edge-cases with every boolean flag enabled and optional attribute set

 * You've avoided mitigating the above problems with confusingly-named and confidence-eroding nested factories with names like `:user` and `:basic_user` and `:lite_user` and `:plain_user_no_associations_allowed`

-* Your most-invoked factories generate models that resemble real models created by your production application, as opposed to representing the sum-of-all-edge-cases with every boolean flag enabled and optional attribute set

 If none of these things are true, then congratulations!
 You are using `factory_bot` with great success!
-(But seriously, if you've been using factories extensively for more than two years and can honestly say that all of the above is true, please [contact Justin](mailto:justin@testdouble.com), because he would love to meet with you, as he's never seen a team accomplish this).
+Unfortunately, in our experience, achieving this level of success with test factory strategies is exceedingly rare.

-However, if any of the above might be reasonably used to describe your test suite's use of `factory_bot`, these are the sorts of failure modes that `test_data` was designed to address and we hope you'll consider it with an open mind.
+However, if any of the above resonates with your experience using `factory_bot`, these are the sorts of failure modes the `test_data` gem was designed to address.
+We hope you'll consider trying it with an open mind.
 At the same time, we acknowledge that large test suites can't be rewritten and migrated to a different source of test data overnight—nor should they be!
+See our notes on [migrating to `test_data` incrementally](#we-already-have-thousands-of-tests-that-depend-on-rails-fixtures-or-factory_bot-can-we-start-using-test_data-without-throwing-them-away-and-starting-over)

 ### How will I handle merge conflicts in these SQL files if I have lots of people working on lots of feature branches all adding to the `test_data` database dumps?